anggerdeni/meateria-be/README.md

 5. Enter `meateria-be-app` container using command `docker exec -it meateria-be-app bash`
 6. Install all dependency using command `composer install`
 7. Migrate the database `php artisan migrate:fresh --seed`
+8. Passport, generate access token: `php artisan passport:install`
-8. Exit the container (Ctrl+D) or just close the terminal
+9. Exit the container (Ctrl+D) or just close the terminal
-9. Test if app is running on [localhost:40003](http://localhost:40003)
+10. Test if app is running on [localhost:40003](http://localhost:40003)
-10. To stop the containers, simpy type
+11. To stop the containers, simpy type
     `docker-compose down`

 ### running the containers